startmenu/WineQQ-Assistant/README.md

 WineQQ Assistant
 ==============

-A Bash sript helps you install QQ on Wine.
+A Bash script helps you install QQ on Wine.